kiskani/kiskani.github.io/_posts/2025-01-02-distillation.markdown

 to use the correct labels to modify the soft targets, but a better way is to simply use a weighted average of two different objective functions.

 * The first objective function is the cross entropy with the soft targets and this cross entropy is computed using the same high temperature in the softmax of the distilled model as was used for generating the soft targets from the cumbersome model.
+If the cumbersome model produces soft-target probabilies $p_i$, then the first objective function can be written as

+$$
+C = - \sum_{i=1}^{c} p_i \log(q_i)
+$$

 * The second objective function is the cross entropy with the correct labels.
 This is computed using exactly the same logits in softmax of the distilled model but at a temperature of 1.